Ukraine at the 2013 Winter Universiade

 Ukraine competed at the 2013 Winter Universiade in Trentino, Italy.
 92 Ukrainian athletes (sixth largest team behind Russia, Japan, Canada, United States, and Italy) competed in 9 sports out of 12 except in curling, freestyle skiing, and speed skating.
 Ukraine won 9 medals, 3 of which were gold, and ranked 8th.

+Competitors

+At the Games, 92 Ukrainian athletes took part.
+The team included four Olympians.